Consent and Capacity Board

 Shashi Raina is a Sole Practitioner in the areas of Civil Litigation, Employment Law, Wills and Estates, Real Estate and Business Law.
 Mr. Raina is a former Associate Lawyer with Wise Law Office.
 He is a member of the Law Society Upper Canada and a licensed member of the Bar Council of the state of Jammu and Kashmir, India.
 Mr. Raina's community involvement includes providing pro-bono legal work.
 He holds a Bachelor of Laws degree from the University of Kashmir, Srinagar, India.

-Linda Martschenko is a lawyer who practices in the areas of business law and immigration law as an associate of Martschenko Law Firm practicing in association with Holden & Moorhouse Professional Corporation in Windsor Ontario.
-She also teaches Employment Law and Business Law at St. Clair College.
-Ms. Martschenko's community involvement has included serving as a member of the Research Ethics Board of the University of Windsor, as a member of the Board of Governors of St. Clair College as Chairperson and member of the Legal Aid Ontario Area Committee and as Treasurer of Theatre Ensemble in Windsor.
+Linda Martschenko is a lawyer who practiced in the areas of business and immigration law in Windsor Ontario.
+She appeared before various tribunals and courts including the Federal Court of Appeal.
+Linda continues to teach Employment Law and Business Law at St. Clair College.
+In the past, Ms. Martschenko’s community involvement included serving as a member of the Research Ethics Board of the University of Windsor, as a member of the Board of Governors of St. Clair College, as Chairperson and member of the Legal Aid Ontario Area Committee and as Treasurer of Theatre Ensemble in Windsor.
 She holds a Bachelor of Science in Nursing degree, a Bachelor of Arts in Psychology degree and a Bachelor of Laws degree from the University of Windsor.

 John Hanbidge is a lawyer who was employed as Crown Counsel with the Ministry of the Attorney General from 1982 until 2015.
 Mr. Hanbidge appeared frequently as counsel for the Attorney General before the Ontario Review Board.
 He was Chairperson of the organizing committee established to design and implement the Adult Therapeutic Court currently in operation at sittings of the Ontario Court of Justice at London, Ontario.
 He retired as General Counsel with the Ministry, last serving in the capacity of Acting Crown Attorney for the County of Oxford.
 In November 2015, he was appointed as a Standing Agent with the Public Prosecution Service of Canada.
 Mr. Hanbidge is currently serving as an appointed member of Ontario Review Board and the Consent and Capacity Board.
 He holds a Bachelor of Laws degree from the University of Ottawa and a Masters of Law degree from York University, Osgoode Hall Law School.

-John Liddle is a criminal defence attorney, practising in Windsor, Ontario.
-Mr. Liddle is a graduate of the University of Windsor Law School.
-He is a former president of the Windsor Criminal Lawyers' Association and a former Regional Director of the Ontario Criminal Lawyers' Association.
-He has taught Criminal Law and Forensic Evidence at the University of Windsor, and is a founding member of the local justice committee that created Windsor's Mental Health Court.
-In 25 years of practice, Mr. Liddle has appeared as counsel on numerous trials in the Superior and Ontario Courts of Justice.
+Mr. John Liddle graduated from the University of Windsor Law School in 1988 and was a practising criminal defence lawyer until 2021.
+He was a president of the Windsor Criminal Lawyers' Association and was a Regional Director of the Ontario Criminal Lawyers' Association.
+He taught Criminal Law and Forensic Evidence at the University of Windsor and was a founding member of the local justice committee that created Windsor's Mental Health Court.

 George Papatheodorou has been a Psychiatrist member of the Consent and Capacity Board since 2015.
 He held many senior positions as a psychiatrist, including Clinical Chief of the Schizophrenia Program at the Centre for Addictions and Mental Health- College Street.
 For many years he managed the inpatient services of the Early Psychosis Unit at the Centre for Addictions and Mental Health.
 He is an Assistant Professor with the University of Toronto.
 He completed Medical School, a rotating internship, and a psychiatry residency from McGill University.